microtrain/bootcamp/07-JavaScript/07-jQuery.md

   let m = date.getMonth() + 1; //In JS months start at 0
   let y = date.getFullYear();

-  //Change the maonth and day strings so that they match the documented format. if(m < 10){
+  //Change the month and day strings so that they match the documented format. if(m < 10){
     m = '0'+m
   }